Nithin1503/M3_Group1/2_Bicom System/1_Requirements/README.md

 ## Description

 Bi-Com system is an extension of uni-directional Remote Keyless Entry(RKE) to bi-directional RKE.
-Remote keyless entry (RKE) is an electronic access system that is used to remotely lock or unlock doors, require the end user to initiate an action that will cause a physical or software key fob to transmit a radio signal to a receiver that controls an electronic lock.
-Typically, the action is to press a button on a physical fob.
-Similarly in bi-com, the communication is not only from key fob to car but also from car to key fob.
-Bi-com supports additional features like get the staus of car which include window status, alarm status, battery information and door status in additon to the features supported by RKE.
+Remote Bi-Com is an electronic access system that is used to perform specific funtions and  require the end user to initiate an action.
+Here, the communication is not only from key fob to car but also from car to key fob.
+Some of the additional features supported in Bi-com are to get the information about staus of car which includes window status, alarm status, battery information and door status.

 # State of Art/Research
 By pressing the button: